 Item uses these practice principles: Reflective Practice, Partnerships with Families, High Expectations for Every Child, Respectful Relationships & Responsive Engagement, Equity and Diversity, Assessment for Learning and Development, Integrated Teaching and Learning Approaches, Partnerships with Professionals.

 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing, Children take increasing responsibility for their own health and physical wellbeing.

-Occupational therapists, using a capacity-building approach, work with educators, parents and families through case consultation, provision of group training and other discipline specific services to enhance children's social and emotional self-regulation, physical development and sensory processing.
+Occupational therapists, using an approach that builds on existing skills and knowledge, work with educators, parents and families through case consultation, provision of group training and other discipline-specific services to enhance children's social and emotional self-regulation, physical development and sensory processing.

 Costs vary according to providers.

 Program/practice descriptions and details: occupational therapists provide support to

 knowledge, including coaching and modelling, in order to enhance